scubajorgen/pdok_top10nl_server/readme.md

 Listening at http://[::]:80/
 Startup complete
 ```
 Use a browser to connect to port 8080 on the host.
+Use http, not https (you need a reverse proxy for https).
 You are expected to see following:

 ![](images/output.png)
 _The tileserver-gl landing page_